bboynton97/Cancer_Prediction_NN/README.md

 **Iterator Pattern**

 Throughout the execution of training and inferencing, there are a number of places where looping is essential.
 Rather than trying to get a variable to loop to, the iterator pattern has proven to work better.
 The iterator has a constructor function that takes in the layer or node that it is iterating through.
 It then collects the proper information and iterates through the appropriate variable for that object.
 This pattern is primarily used in the feed forward process.
+The preprocessor classes also server to work as an iterator in a sense.
+They iterate through the file, line by line, until the final line is reached.

 ## Running the program